-The Kingsway Theatre is located at 3030 Bloor St W (just west of Royal York Rd), in The Kingsway neighbourhood of Toronto.
+The Kingsway Theatre is located at 3030 Bloor St W (just west of Royal York Rd on the north side) in The Kingsway neighbourhood of Toronto.

 The Architecture of the Kingsway Theatre

 Built in 1939, the Art Deco style theatre features a two-storey south facade with buff brick cladding and trim.
-In the centre of the lower storey is the box office which is flanked by entrance doors and shops.
+The box office is flanked by entrance doors and shops in the centre of the lower storey.
 The bulb-lite marquee curves outward, sheltering the box office and entrances.

-On the second storey of the World War II era theatre, there are six brick pilasters (rectangular columns that project partially from the wall) with cast stone capitals.
-The capitals along with the centred parapet extend past the roofline.
-Also, on the each end of the second-storey facade are metal faux buttresses.
+On the second storey of the World War II-era theatre, there are six brick pilasters (rectangular columns that project partially from the wall) with cast stone capitals.
+The capitals, along with the centred parapet, extend past the roofline.
+Also, on each end of the second-storey facade are faux metal buttresses.

 Part of the Festival Cinemas

-On the second floor, a smaller 28-seat theatre called the Nostalgic was opened.
+A smaller 28-seat theatre called the Nostalgic was opened on the second floor.
 It screened older westerns, comedies, musicals and dramas.

-During a second remodel of the Kingsway in 1999, the capacity of the theatre was decreased to 300 seats.
+During a second remodel of the Kingsway in 1999, the theatre’s capacity was decreased to 300 seats.

 Heritage & the Kingsway’s Comeback